bump-sh/docs/src/_help/documentation-experience/api-explorer.md

 You can also learn more about it in our [dedicated blog post](https://bump.sh/blog/releasing-cors-proxy-opensource/).

-A future update will add an option to disable the proxy (meaning you'll have to properly set up your CORS settings to use the API Explorer if you disable it).
+> The proxy can be disabled from the API Explorer settings of your documentation/hub.
+{: .info}

 ### Authentication